Just so you know:

-Born in 1969 (I’ll leave you to do the maths) I live in Hampshire, England, with my husband and teenage son.
+Born in 1969 (I’ll leave you to do the maths) I live in Hampshire, England, with my husband.
+We have wonderful (and musical) son now through Uni and living in Southampton!

 I was until 2013 a Reader in the Church of England and until 2012 a Trustee of Mothers’ Union for the Diocese of Winchester.
 I enjoy walking and wildlife, a spot of photography, gardening and good music of almost any genre.
 Prior to all the theology stuff, I used to have time to silk paint, knit and cross-stitch!